Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Models and methods

-For strong coupling of a system of a structured environment, generating non-perturbative effects and non-Markovian dynamics~\cite{Breuer2007, Vega2017}, there is currently no universal solution for time-evolving the system akin to the Lindblad QME for the Markovian regime.
-Among a handful~\cite{Fux2023, Fux2024, Cygorek2024a, Reyes2024,Sun2024a, Xu2024,Lindoy2025} of very recently developed methods that can handle many quantum spins as the system and arbitrary spectral function or temperature of their dissipative environment, we chose TN methodology~\cite{Fux2023, Fux2024, Cygorek2024} implemented as process tensor matrix product operator (PT-MPO).
-The PT-MPO combined time-evolving block decimation (TEBD), as available in open-source \texttt{OQuPy} package~\cite{Fux2024}, allows us to perform real-time evolution of open QSL while also offering multitime two-spin correlators, which are not available when only the density matrix is known from time-evolution via non-Markovian QMEs~\cite{Tanimura1989, Xu2023, Breuer2007, Vega2017}.
-Note that for time-evolution of open QSL via \texttt{OQuPy} package~\cite{Fux2024} we are restricted to coupling the same local bosonic bath to a single component of spin at site $i$, thereby making it a particular case of the ``local coupling'' case.
+For strong coupling of a system to a structured environment, responsible for non-perturbative effects~\cite{ReyesOsorio2026} and non-Markovian dynamics~\cite{Breuer2007, Vega2017}, there is currently no universal approach akin to the Lindblad QME for the Markovian regime.
+Among a handful~\cite{Fux2023, Fux2024, Cygorek2024a, ReyesOsorio2026,Sun2024a, Xu2024,Lindoy2025} of very recently developed methods that can handle many quantum spins as the system and arbitrary spectral function or temperature of dissipative bosonic environment, we chose the TN methodology~\cite{Fux2023, Fux2024, Cygorek2024} implemented as process tensor matrix product operator (PT-MPO).
+The PT-MPO combined with time-evolving block decimation (TEBD), as available in the \texttt{OQuPy} package~\cite{Fux2024}, allows us to perform real-time evolution of open QSL.
+Such evolution is restricted to coupling the same local bosonic bath to a single component of spin at site $i$, thereby making it a particular case of the ``local coupling'' in Eq.~\eqref{eq:local}.
 In PT-MPO+TEBD calculations, we use $\Lambda = 4 J_z$ and stronger $\Gamma =0.1 J_z$.
-To set the system having only the NN interactions, we considered supersites composed of two physical spins so that the hexagonal ladder becomes effectively a chain.
-The PT-MPO+TEBD is then created with a maximum tolerance of $0.01$ and the time evolution is performed keeping a maximum relative error of $\mathcal{O}(10^{-5})$~\cite{Fux2024}.
-Since PT-MPO+TEBD calculations via \texttt{OQuPy} package~\cite{Fux2024} are challenging to start from an entangled initial state, we use \mbox{$\hat \rho(t=0) = (\mathbf{I} \otimes \mathbf{I} \otimes \dots \otimes \mathbf{I})/2^N$} for $N$ spins, which is also a computationally favorable choice.
+For the system hosting only the NN interactions between spins, we considered supersites composed of two physical spins so that the hexagonal ladder becomes effectively a chain.
+The PT-MPO is then created with a maximum tolerance of $0.01$ and the time evolution is performed, keeping a maximum relative error of $\mathcal{O}(10^{-5})$~\cite{Fux2024}.
+Since PT-MPO+TEBD calculations have difficulties starting from an entangled initial state, we use unentangled \mbox{$\hat \rho(t=0) = (\mathbf{I} \otimes \mathbf{I} \otimes \dots \otimes \mathbf{I})/2^N$} for $N$ spins, whose simplicity is also computationally favorable.
 Here the Kronecker product contains $N/2$ terms $\mathbf{I}$, where $\mathbf{I}$ is the unit $4\times4$ matrix, so that $\mathbf{I}/4$ is the density matrix of two spins within the supersite.
-This choice does not affect conclusions in the long-time limit, as entanglement is quickly built dynamically [Figs.~\ref{fig:TEMPO_results}(a) and \ref{fig:TEMPO_results}(b)] despite zero entanglement in $\hat \rho(t=0)$.
-Note that each supersite is coupled to an independent bath via the $\hat{\sigma}^z$ operator associated with one of the two spins within the supersite.
+This choice does not affect conclusions in the long-time limit, as entanglement is quickly built up dynamically [Figs.~\ref{fig:TEMPO_results}(a) and \ref{fig:TEMPO_results}(b)] despite zero entanglement in $\hat \rho(t=0)$.